himavanthkar/himavanthnightrider/README.md

-- 👋 Hi there, I’m @himavanthnightrider
+- 👋 Hi there, I’m @himavanthkar
 - 🧑🏻About Me:
 🎓 Master's Student in Computer Science at San Jose State University, majoring in computer science.
 🚀 Highly skilled in Software Engineering, Data Engineering, and AI, with a strong passion for Machine Learning.